Tylereck324/GigPro_macmini/README.md

 - Firefox 88+
 - Safari 14+

-IndexedDB is required, which is supported in all modern browsers.

-## Privacy & Security

-- **No Server**: All data stays on your device
-- **No Tracking**: No analytics or third-party scripts
-- **No Account**: No sign-up or login required
-- **Local Storage**: IndexedDB for persistent, private storage

-## Contributing

-This is a personal project, but suggestions and feedback are welcome!

 ## License

 MIT License - feel free to use and modify for your own needs.

-## Roadmap

-- [ ] Monthly expenses tracking
-- [ ] Payment plan management
-- [ ] Data export/import
-- [ ] PWA installation support
-- [ ] Offline mode with service worker
-- [ ] Weekly/monthly summary reports
-- [ ] Charts and graphs
-- [ ] Tax estimation tools
-- [ ] Multi-device sync (optional)

-## Support

-For issues or questions, please create an issue on GitHub.

 ---